elucian/bee/syntax/overview.md

 * A rule can have input/output parameters;
 * Parameters with initial value are optional;
 * Optional parameters must be enumerated last in parameter list;
-* Optional parameters are initialized with pair-up operator ":";
+* Optional parameters are initialized with pair-up operator ":" not ":=";
-* Basic arguments and literal arguments are pass by value;
+* Parameters defined with "∈" are pass by value;
-* Composite type parameters can be pass by reference or by value;
-* For input/output parameters we are using "@" instead of "∈";
+* Parameters defined with "@" are pass by reference;

 Static rules can have side-effects: